Brisket is a tough, stringy cut of meat from the chest of the cow, which takes a long time to break down into a delicious piece of meat.

 Who doesn’t love the sounding crunch that comes out from biting on the crispy layer of a fried chicken?
 You can also create that desirable exterior crust on your brisket.
 The crispy layer is known as the brisket bark when it’s formed on the brisket.

-It’s true that a bit of black pepper and sea salt can make the brisket taste good.
-But, to make the flavor more desirable and to form that dark brisket bark on your meat, you’ll need to give your brisket a spicy rub.
+It’s true that a bit of brisket black pepper and sea salt can make the brisket taste good.
+But, to make the flavor more desirable and to form that dark brisket bark on your brisket, you’ll need to give your brisket a spicy rub.

 You can make your own spicy rub by mixing the ingredients I’ve listed above.
 Or you can go for the store-bought dry rubs.